LMS Stanier Class 5 4-6-0 4806: Current status

-44806 Kenneth Aldcroft was based and working at the Llangollen Railway.
+44806 Kenneth Aldcroft was based and worked at the Llangollen Railway.
 2008 was the 40th anniversary of the end of British Railways steam, and of 44806's own preservation.
 In July 2013, the locomotive was offered for sale, and was purchased by the North Yorkshire Moors Railway.
+Until January 2018 when its then boiler certificate expired, 44806 operated trains on the NYMR only between Grosmont and Pickering because it did not have mainline equipment fitted for use on trains running from Grosmont to Whitby.